...and how much I love them.

 Here...standard.
 Hopefully, Msgr.
 Francie Bellew has lightened up a bit since.

-but this guy at Bromo had a truly enviable cut.
+Not one of my village kids or students, but this guy at Bromo had a truly enviable cut. |

 So unfortunate are the days when the administration does a random sweep, coming into my class with a pair of scissors to chop these carefully-groomed coiffes.
 I die a little inside as it's done.
 Last month, I actually yelped as a lovely faux hawk was mowed down in one careless swipe of the gunting (scissors).